Nature-Wired/nature-backers-apex/README.md

 Before the event, the corporate sponsor selects three sustainability projects aligned with their ESG priorities.

-Nature Backers integrates with the Hedera Guardian Global Indexer to discover verified sustainability projects.
+Nature Backers integrates with the Hedera Guardian Global Indexer to discover verified sustainability projects based on methodology, SDG alignment, and geographic location.

-For the Apex Hackathon demo, three local sustainability initiatives are presented to fans as sponsor-curated projects.
-These appear as structured profiles within the demo application and illustrate how Guardian-indexed projects could be surfaced for event participants via the Hedera Guardian Global Indexer once local initiatives are digitized.
+For the Apex Hackathon demo, three example environmental initiatives are presented to fans as sponsor-curated projects.
+These illustrate how Guardian-indexed projects could be surfaced for event participants in a live sports setting.

-Fan Journey:
+## Fan Journey
 1. Scan QR code at the stadium
 2. Explore three sponsor-selected sustainability projects
 3. Learn about impact and volunteer opportunities